Cotter45/noder/README.md

 - Simple and easy to use
   - Works essentially the same as Express.js
+  - Some notable differences
+    - routes can only be added to Router objects, not the Server object.
+The Server object only has the use() method for adding middleware and useRouter() for adding routers.
+    - Routes can only have one param
+    - Routes do not accept req, res, next as arguments.
+This app uses ctx: ICtx instead, which is an object containing req, res, logger, config and whatever else you want to add to it through the initConfig() function.
 - Lightweight
   - Only 2 dependencies
     - pino for logging